Cratecode/intro/README.md

 # Intro

-This contains the files for the intro course.
+This contains the files for the intro course, available at https://cratecode.com/unit/qfrcfkaw33.